G-Force (film)

 G-Force is a 2009 American spy adventure-comedy film produced by Walt Disney Pictures and Jerry Bruckheimer Films.
-Directed by Hoyt Yeatman and written by Cormac and Marianne Wibberley with a story by Yeatman, the film is his directorial debut, having earlier worked in the area of visual effects alongside co-founding Dream Quest Images.
+Directed by Hoyt Yeatman in his directorial debut and written by Cormac and Marianne Wibberley with a story by Yeatman, who worked in the area of visual effects alongside co-founding Dream Quest Images.
 The film stars Zach Galifianakis, Bill Nighy, and Will Arnett and it features the voices of Sam Rockwell, Tracy Morgan, Penélope Cruz, Jon Favreau, Nicolas Cage, and Steve Buscemi.
 Sony Pictures Imageworks handled the film's visual effects.
-The story follows Darwin (Rockwell) and his team of specially trained rodents (Tracy Morgan, Penélope Cruz and Jon Favreau) who, after failing a mission, must break out of a pet shop and stop an evil billionare from taking over the world.
+The story follows Darwin (a guinea pig) and his team of specially trained rodents who, after failing a mission, must break out of a pet shop and stop an evil billionaire from taking over the world.

 G-Force was released in the United States on July 24, 2009.
-It grossed $292.8 million worldwide against a production budget of $150 million budget.
-It received negative reviews from critics.
+It grossed $292.8 million worldwide against a production budget of $150 million.
+It received mostly negative reviews from critics.

 Plot

-A special government program, training and deploying highly intelligent rodents as espionage agents, is facing abolition from the FBI.
-To save the department, Dr. Ben Kendall, the head of the program, orders an unauthorized misson for the primary field team known as G-Force, consisting three guinea pigs named Darwin, Blaster, Juarez, respectively, a mole named Speckles, and a fly named Mooch.
-The mission is to infiltrate the residence of home electronics magnate, Leonard Saber, and acquiring information about a new microchip he has developed.
+A special government program, training and deploying highly intelligent rodents as secret agents, is facing abolition from the FBI.
+To save the department, Dr. Ben Kendall, the head of the program, orders an unauthorized mission for the primary field team known as G-Force, consisting three guinea pigs named Darwin, Blaster, and Juarez, a mole named Speckles, and a fly named Mooch.
+The mission is to infiltrate the residence of home electronics magnate Leonard Saber, and acquiring information about a new microchip he has developed.
 Darwin finds a classified file titled Clusterstorm on Saber's personal computer, containing plans for global extermination, and downloads it to his PDA.
-However, the file turns out to be false, showing only design plans for a coffee machine, which angers Ben's superior, Agent Kip Killian, and shuts down the program.
+However, the next day during a briefing with the FBI, the file turns out to be false, which angers Ben's superior, Agent Kip Killian, who shuts down the program.
 He orders the animals' capture, forcing Darwin, Blaster, Juarez, and Speckles to escape and hide in a delivery truck.

 The truck goes to a pet store where they are mistaken for ordinary rodents and are locked up in a cage.
-There, they meet Hurley, another guinea pig, Bucky, a hamster, and three mice.
+There, they meet Hurley, another guinea pig, Bucky, a cocky hamster, and three mice.
 Determined to finish their mission, each of them forms an escaping plan.
-Blaster and Juarez get themselves sold to a family, while Speckles pretends to be dead to get burried, but is thrown into a garbage truck instead, seemingly crushed to death.
+Blaster and Juarez get themselves sold to a family, while Speckles pretends to be dead to get buried, but is thrown into a garbage truck instead, seemingly crushed to death.
 Darwin escapes with Hurley's help, who becomes convinced that Darwin is his long-lost brother due to their birthmark.
-While Blaster and Juarez escape their new owners, Ben and his assistant, Marcie retrive Darwin's PDA from the FBI, and disvover that it is infected with an exterminaton virus.
-Saber holds a meeting with his associates, including his prime engineer, the unseen Mr. Yanshu, and reports that Clusterstorm will launch in less than 48 hours.
+While Blaster and Juarez escape their new owners, Ben and his assistant, Marcie retrieve Darwin's PDA from the FBI, and discover that it is infected with an extermination virus.
+Saber holds a meeting with his associates, including his prime engineer, the mysterious "Mr. Yanshu", and reports that Clusterstorm will launch in less than 48 hours.